Jenny Filipetti is an American artist and educator working in creative

-Jenny is a former member of the faculty of Inworks at the University of Colorado, an interdisciplinary initiative dedicated to developing student and community capacities in design thinking, computational thinking, and rapid prototyping towards addressing hard human challenges.
-She is also cofounder and director of Immersive Denver, a community organization seeking since its first educational summit in 2018 to connect the experiential creative community, generate new audiences for immersive, and advance efforts around performer and participant safety, agency, access and inclusion.
+She is a former member of the faculty of Inworks at the University of Colorado, an interdisciplinary initiative dedicated to developing student and community capacities in design thinking and rapid prototyping towards addressing hard human challenges.
+She has regularly taught courses and workshops in creative coding, Internet of Things, web design, data visualization, human and beyond-human centered design, and a variety of other topics at the nexus of design, ecology, and computation.

 1. As synthesized by the anthropologist Tim Ingold in “Whirlwind”, The Life of Lines (page 53-59) ↩